OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/21 September 2002.md

 ---

-## Books, Research, and Cultural Commentary

-- *(No direct references in this session.)*

----

 ## Notable Warnings or Predictions

 - Things are moving rapidly now, justifying a sudden change in guidance to move.
 - Selling the house and relocating—specifically to **France**—is advised.
 - A nuke hit on the U.S. is certain; less probability now for France.
-- September 22 event suggested by Vincent Bridges is not likely to result in anything.
 - Money needed for relocation will come very soon.

 ---